OpenCageData/address-formatting/README.md

    * apartment/flat number, floor numbers
    * PO boxes
-   * using the language of the (destination) address
+   * translating the language of the (destination) address.
+Whatever langauge is input is output.

 ### Processing logic

 Our goal with this repository is a series of (programming) language independent templates.
 Those templates can then be processed by whatever software you like.

-We've written a working implementation of a processer in Perl, see (CPAN: [Geo::Address::Formatter](https://metacpan.org/release/Geo-Address-Formatter), [github repo](https://github.com/opencagedata/perl-Geo-Address-Formatter)).
+We've written, use and maintain a working implementation of a processer in Perl, see (CPAN: [Geo::Address::Formatter](https://metacpan.org/release/Geo-Address-Formatter), [github repo](https://github.com/opencagedata/perl-Geo-Address-Formatter)).

+We would love there to be other langauge implementations.
 If you do write a processor, please let us know so we can list it here.

+### Coverage

+A detailed breakdown of test and configuration coverage can be found by running `bin/coverage.pl`.
+A list of all known territories is in `conf/country_codes.yaml` Note: the list is simple all officially assigned [ISO 3166-1 alpha-2 codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements), and is not a political statement on whether or not these territories are or are not or should or should not be political states.

 ### File format